filecoin-project/filecoin-docs/docs/install-filecoin/overview.md

 ## Requirements

-The requirements of your system will change depending on the type of client you are running: a node, seal worker, or a storage worker.
+The requirements of your system will change depending on the type of client you are running: a node, a storage miner, or seal worker.

 ### Hardware